mdu2017/food-truck-finder/README.md

 #### Running the Backend in IntelliJ
 1) Install Java, Gradle, IntelliJ if you don't already have them
-1) Install and start MySql
+1) Install and start MySql (see below for instructions)
 1) Import the project into IntelliJ
 1) Run `FoodTruckFinderApplication.main` with VM args `-Dspring.profiles.active=development`
     * Open FoodTruckFinderApplication.java, right click, and Run FoodTruckFinderApplication.main(), which should fail